University of Santo Tomas: Campus

 The southeast quadrant comprises the Alfredo M. Velayo College of Accountancy and Multi-Deck Carpark Building, the Albertus Magnus Building, the Roque Ruaño Building, and the Quadricentennial Pavilion complex.
 The Albertus Magnus Building houses the College of Education and the Conservatory of Music.
 The Roque Ruaño Building, which houses the Faculty of Engineering, is built in 1952 and designed by Julio Victor Rocha.
 It initiated the application of the Niemeyer-inspired brise soleil in local buildings.
 The Quadricentennial Pavilion was the venue of the CNN Philippines vice-presidential debates in 2016, senatorial debates in 2019, and vice-presidential and presidential debates in 2022.

-The Blessed Pier Giorgio Frassati Building is located across the main campus and is connected by the UST Link Bridge.
+The Saint Pier Giorgio Frassati Building is located across the main campus and is connected by the UST Link Bridge.
 The Frassati Building houses the Senior High School, the College of Information and Computing Sciences, the DOST-TOMASInno Center, and several administrative offices.
 At its completion in 2019, it became the tallest educational building in the Philippines with 23 floors.

 A stormwater drainage system that would help in mitigating UST's seasonal flood problem was completed in 2021.
 The underground system covers seven street zones that can hold 11.25 million liters of water.

+The new UST block letters and Bengal Tiger statue in 2024.

 As part of the celebration of the 2022 Thomasian Welcome Walk, the new UST block letters and the Bengal Tiger statue were unveiled at the Plaza Mayor.

 The campus was declared a National Historical Landmark by the National Historical Commission of the Philippines in 2011.
 Four of the university's structures were also declared National Cultural Treasures by the National Museum namely, the Arch of the Centuries, Main Building, the Central Seminary, and the university's open spaces.